 The Future: Danger of Extinction

-- not yet extinct, although a significant decline from the two or three million who were
+- not yet extinct, although a significant decline from the two or three million who were once the only

-nurture, and guide our children, without violence and other repressive controls, we human beings
+gently birth, nurture, and guide our children, without violence and other repressive controls, we human beings

 Summary: A Sustained Culture Reveals Possibilities For Humanity